LCS2-IIITD/PruneNet/README.md

 [You Only Prune Once: Designing Calibration-Free Model Compression With Policy Learning](https://arxiv.org/abs/2501.15296) (ICLR'25).

-The paper introducestexttt{PruneNet}, a novel structured-pruning technique which intrinsically prunes transformer models without relying on any calibration datasets.texttt{PruneNet} works by slicing-off the unimportant rows from the weight matrices of FFN layers of these models, where the importance scores of the rows are computed using a two-layered neural network.
+The paper introduces PruneNet, a novel structured-pruning technique which intrinsically prunes transformer models without relying on any calibration datasets.
+PruneNet works by slicing-off the unimportant rows from the weight matrices of FFN layers of these models, where the importance scores of the rows are computed using a two-layered neural network.
 The pruning process is modeled as a stochastic policy which is trained to preserve the spectral